Police: 4 shot at 2 locations in Uniontown; arrest made

 UNIONTOWN, Pa.
 (AP) - Authorities say a suspect was arrested after gunfire in two locations in a western Pennsylvania city wounded four people.

 One of the victims was reported in critical condition at J.W.
 Ruby Memorial Hospital in Morgantown.
-Police say the three other victims had injuries not considered life-threatening.
+Police say the other three victims had injuries not considered life-threatening.
 Details about the victims weren’t released but police said they were two men and two women.

 Police say a suspect was taken into custody but wasn’t immediately charged.